Gay pornography: Sexual revolution

 During the 1960s, a series of United States Supreme Court rulings created a more liberalized legal environment that allowed the commercialization of pornography.
 MANual Enterprises, Inc. v.
 Day was the first decision by the United States Supreme Court which held that magazines consisting largely of photographs of nude or near-nude male models are not obscene within the meaning of § 1461.
 It was the first case in which the Court engaged in plenary review of a Post Office Department order holding obscene matter "nonmailable."
 The case is notable for its ruling that photographs of nude men are not obscene, an implication which opened up the U.S. Postal Service to nude male pornographic magazines, especially those catering to gay men.

 Wakefield Poole's Boys in the Sand, starring Casey Donovan, was the first gay pornographic feature film, along with the works of filmmakers such as Pat Rocco and the Park Theatre, Los Angeles, California, c.
 1970.
 In fact, it was the first pornographic feature film of any sort.
 Boys in the Sand opened in a theater in New York City in December 1971 and played to a packed house with record-breaking box office receipts, preceding Deep Throat, the first commercial straight pornography film in America, which opened in June 1972.
 This success launched gay pornographic film as a popular phenomenon.
+Early adult gay films also included underground works by Andy Warhol, Kenneth Anger, and Jack Smith.

 The production of gay pornography films expanded during the 1970s.
 A few studios released films for the growing number of gay adult movie theaters, where men could also have sexual encounters.
 Often, the films reflected the sexual liberation that gay men were experiencing at the time, depicting the numerous public spaces where men engaged in sex: bathhouses, sex clubs, beaches, etc.

 Peter Berlin's 1973 film Nights in Black Leather was the first major pornographic film designed to appeal to the gay leather subculture and drew some mainstream gays into this culture.

 The 1960s and 1970s also saw the rise of gay publishing with After Dark and Michael's Thing.
 During this time many more magazines were founded, including In Touch and Blueboy.
 Playgirl, ostensibly produced for women, was purchased and enjoyed by gay men and feature full frontal nudity (the posing straps and fig leaves were removed).

 Gay pornography of the 1950s through the production date of the movie is reviewed, with many excerpts, in Fred Halsted's documentary Erotikus: A History of the Gay Movie (1974).

-1970–1985
+1970s

 From 1970 to 1985, commercial gay pornography was just getting set up to become the large industry that it was to become.
 Because it was in the fledgling stage, it recruited actors from the only network it had access to: the gay community.
 Even among members of the gay community, people willing to act in gay porn were hard to come by due to the social stigma and implicated social risk of being publicly out.